Snowy owl: Anthropogenic mortality and persecution

 Despite their danger to planes, no human fatalities have been recorded in collisions with this species.
 Snowy owls are always far outnumbered in Canadian airports in winter by short-eared owls.
 However, relative to its scarcity, the snowy accounts for a very large balance of the birdstrikes recorded at American airports due to the attractiveness of the habitat, accounting for 4.6% of 2456 recorded collisions (the barn owl is the most frequently involved in birdstrikes).

 The species is locally vulnerable to pesticides.
-The placement of buildings in the Utqiaġvik is now thought to have displaced some snowy owls.
+The placement of buildings in the Utqiaġvik is thought to have displaced some snowy owls.
 In Norway, potential sources of disturbance near the nests include tourism, recreation, reindeer husbandry, motorized traffic, dogs, photographers, ornithologists and scientists.
 Some biologist have expressed concern that radio-tagging of snowy owls may cause some unclear detrimental effect on snowy owls but little evidence is known if they actually make the owls more susceptible to death.

 Snowy owls can be quite wary, as they are not infrequently hunted by Circumpolar peoples.
 Historically, the snowy owl was one of the most persecuted owl species.
 In the irruption of 1876–77, an estimated 500 snowy owls were shot, with similar numbers in 1889–90 and an estimated 500–1,000 killed in Ontario alone during 1901–02 invasion and about 800 killed in the 1905–06 invasion.
-Indigenous people of the Arctic historically killed snowy owls as food but now many communities in northern Alaska are fairly modernized, therefore biologists feel that the permitted killing of snowy owls by the indigenous is outdated.
+Indigenous people of the Arctic historically killed snowy owls as food but many communities in northern Alaska are fairly modernized, therefore biologists feel that the permitted killing of snowy owls by the indigenous is outdated.

 The consumption of snowy owls by humans has been proven as far back as ancient cave deposits in France and elsewhere, and they have even been considered as one of the most frequent food species for early humans.
 They do not shun developed areas especially with old field that hold rodents and, due to lack of human experience, can be extremely tame and unable to escape armed humans.

 In British Columbia, of 177 snowy owl deaths, the most often diagnosed cause of death was shootings at 25%, often well after legal protection of the species.
 The number poached snowy owls in Ontario is opined to be unusually high considering their scarcity.
 While the species was once otherwise killed as food and then later shot out of resentment for perceived threats against domestic and favored game stock, the reasoning behind ongoing shooting of snowy owls into the 21st century is not well-understood.